TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Preview Pipeline

-To maintain precise alignment between the phantom and physical robot across multiple camera viewpoints, we implement a robust calibration system using AprilTags~\cite{olson2011apriltag}.
-Our approach establishes reliable reference frames through hand-eye calibration, and AprilTag pose estimation, linking both fixed and floating camera coordinate systems to the robot's base frame.
+To maintain a precise spatial alignment between the preview and the physical robot in the camera viewpoints, we implement a robust calibration system using AprilTags~\cite{olson2011apriltag}.
+Our approach involves two sequential steps: (1) a hand-eye calibration that establishes the transformation between the robot's base frame and the fixed camera frame, and (2) AprilTag pose detection that enables real-time tracking of the robot's position and orientation relative to each camera view.

-As shown in Fig. \ref{fig: relationship}, our calibration procedure involves multiple sequential transformations.
-We begin with hand-eye calibration of the fixed top-view camera (1), followed by detecting the AprilTag's pose from this camera's perspective (2).
-Using these relationships, we can compute the transformation between the AprilTag and the robot base frame (2).
-For the additional floating third-view camera, we first detect the AprilTag pose from its viewpoint (3), which then allows us to establish its position relative to the robot base frame through the standard AprilTag reference (3).
-This chain of transformations ensures consistent phantom visualization regardless of camera movement or viewpoint changes, making our system robust for dynamic viewing scenarios.
+As shown in Fig.~\ref{fig: relationship}, our calibration procedure involves multiple sequential transformations.
+We begin with hand-eye calibration of the fixed top-view camera, followed by AprilTag pose detection from this camera's perspective.
+These steps allow us to compute the transformation from the AprilTag to the robot base frame.
+For the floating third-view camera, we detect the AprilTag pose and use it to determine its position relative to the robot base frame.
+This calibration ensures consistent visualization across dynamic or multi-view setups.